sfu-fas/coursys/README.txt

 media: static web files (CSS, JS, images, etc.)
 old: practice/warmup modules written that are no longer used. serialize.py: code to create more JSON data for test_data.json.
 See comments in the file.
+server-setup: description of how the production server is configured.
 tools: various scripts that have been used to manage the data as necessary

-OTHER
-initial_data.json: basic data, semesters from 1094 to 1107
-test_data.json: data used for testing/devel

-All other files are the standard Django setup.
+Other files are the standard Django setup.